LSSTDESC/ComputingInfrastructure/doc/LSST_DESC_Notes/template_LSST_DESC_Note.rst

   echo "Hello World"

+Inline mentions of code ``objects`` can be made using pairs of backquotes.

 Figures
 =======
-To add images, add the image file (PNG, SVG or JPG preferred) to the ``_static`` subdirectory in this note's folder.
+To add figures, add the required image file (PNG, SVG or JPG preferred) to the ``_static`` subdirectory in your Note's folder.
 Here's an example:

 .. figure:: ./_static/desc-logo.png
   :name: fig-logo